Induced arithmetic removal for partition-regular patterns of complexity 1: Proof of Theorem

 \section{Proof of Theorem \ref{main}}

-This section contains the core of the proof and the main original contribution of the chapter.
+This section contains the core of the proof and the main original contribution of the paper.
 Whereas previous methods \cite{induced-1}, \cite{trans-invariant} depended on choosing a single suitable subcoset within each coset of the coarser partition (Figure \ref{fig:selected}), the proof of Theorem \ref{main} requires an additional refining step which allows us to choose \textit{several} subcosets at once.
 In fact, we will use the subcoset selection of \cite{induced-1} (Figure \ref{fig:rado-intermediate}) as an intermediate stage, then find the final subcosets inside each of the intermediate ones (Figure \ref{fig:rado-selected}).
-The following is \cite[Proposition 3.2]{induced-1}.
+Here regular cosets are coloured in blue, while the star inside a coset is used to depict property \ref{prop:close-density} of Proposition \ref{prop:two-partitions} (which is a restatement of \cite[Proposition 3.2]{induced-1}).